Allison Thomas, MT-BC – Owner – Program Director – Music Therapist

 Tony Beuchel, MT-BC – Music Therapy Supervisor – Basic DIRFloortime Provider

 I am a board certified music therapist and a graduate of Indiana University-Purdue University Fort Wayne.
 I completed my internship at Ann & Robert H. Lurie Children’s Hospital of Chicago working with a variety of children and their families throughout the hospital including Neonatal ICU, Pediatric ICU, Cardiac ICU, Hematology/Oncology, Neurology, Cochlear Implant Clinic, and Adolescent Psychiatry.
 I also started the hospital’s first music therapy group for transgender and gender nonconforming adolescents.
 My experience includes working with dual diagnoses, medically complex children, mental health, trauma, and developmental health.
 I have a passion for working with infant, child, and adolescent mental health, and with members of the LGBTQIA+ spectrum.
 My love for music therapy extends beyond the clinical space, as I’ve presented at both regional and national conferences, and continue to pursue music therapy research.
 I absolutely love that I get to make music with people every day.

-Karlea Boleyn, MT-BC — Staff Music Therapist – Serving Dekalb, Noble, Whitley Counties
+Karlea Boleyn, MT-BC — Lead Music Therapist – Serving Dekalb and Noble Counties

 phone: 260-494-1624 ext.
 505